 Any proposed agreements must be presented before the wedding, typically signed a least one month before the marriage.
 The prenuptial agreement must be reviewed and signed by both spouses voluntarily without any pressure or influence.

 You may not be surprised to learn that it's not uncommon for a California prenup draft to be so one-sided that it's considered unconscionable by the family court.
 In other words, it's not reasonable or enforceable.
+You need to understand some provisions cannot be included in a postnuptial agreement.

 If you are a high-net-worth business owner preparing to get married and need to draft a prenuptial agreement, we can help you.
 Ensure the agreement addresses your business concerns and protects your interest.